COPA-DATA/service-engine-linux-how-to/Readme.md

 ## Configure a network license

-- You need to have a working license server and a valid license that is shared for network access.
-This machine must be accessible from the Linux machine in order to retrieve a license.

-- Open the file `/etc/copa-data/License.ini` using `nano` or another text editor and insert the following configuration.
+- Open the file `/etc/copa-data/License.ini` using `nano` or another text editor and insert the following configuration with the appropriate *license serial number* and *license server*.
     `sudo nano /etc/copa-data/License.ini`
+    *Hint: File names on Linux are case sensitive.*

     ``` ini
     [Runtime]